Payment Authentication: 3-D Secure Demystified

 Through the use of modern machine learning and the world's largest global network of shared fraud intelligence, less than 5% of all transactions require intervention with our solution.
 Which means the vast majority of customers will enjoy the secure, friction-free experience they demand.

 I don't know about you, but considering the risks and rewards, 3-D Secure 2.x is sounding pretty darn good to me.

-To learn more about CNP fraud trends and 3-D Secure 2.x, read the RSA Fraud Report for March 2021 or download our ebook, "RSA Risk Engine: More Fraud Detection, Less Intervention"
+To learn more about CNP fraud trends and 3-D Secure 2.x, read the latest RSA Fraud Report or download our ebook, "RSA Risk Engine: More Fraud Detection, Less Intervention"